-- Not being able to set or keep limits
+- Interferes with ability to set limits

-- Blurring your sense of danger
+- Blurs your sense of danger

 Common Date Rape Drugs

 - GHB (cherry meth, bedtime scoop, G, G-Juice, Gamma 10, Liquid E, Liquid Ecstacy).
-GHB (gamma-hydroxybutyrate) is marketed as Xyrem for the treatment of narcolepsy .
+GHB (gamma-hydroxybutyrate) is marketed as Xyrem for the treatment of narcolepsy.